Why Weekends Don’t Feel Restful Anymore

 But there it is.

 That low, persistent unease.
-A vague feeling of tension that you should be doing something.
+A vague tension that you should be doing something.
 And an awareness that tomorrow is Monday.
-Monday means emails, and a meeting you aren’t looking forward to, and an ever increasing list of to dos.
+Monday means emails, and a meeting you aren’t looking forward to, and an ever increasing list that didn’t get any shorter last week.

 You are technically not at work.
 You don’t feel like you’re not at work.